-Joyah is a creative jack-of-all-trades currently based in New York City.
+Joyah is a highly caffeinated multi-hyphenate currently based in New York City.
 She grew up in Northern California before leaving to pursue her BFA in Musical Theatre with a minor in Dance from Otterbein University.

 There she co-founded the Mainstage Improv Team and began to develop her comedic voice.
 She has since travelled far and wide to hone those skills under the tutelage of comedic masterminds like Anthony Atamanuik (NYC, Comedy Central's The President Show) Jill Bernard (MN, Huge Theatre), Jason Geary (Australia, Impro Melbourne) and Anders Fors (Sweden, Gbgimpro).
 She went on to become a company member of Reckless Theatre (NYC) and founded the internationally celebrated musical improv team, Charlie.

 She has a huge passion for coaching improv and teaching creative workshops.
 Melding the European styles she has learned abroad with her own theatrical sensibility, Joyah has become a very unique coach in the New York Improv scene.

 As an actor, Joyah has performed at many prestigious venues including Williamstown Theatre Festival, A.C.T.
 San Fransisco, New York Musical Festival, The New York Fringe Festival, 54 below, and Feinstein's at the Niko.
 You also can catch her on small screens in the TV show The Following (Fox), and starring in the upcoming short, Do You Dance, Ms. Parker?
 (Harlot Productions).